Juancar-Git/MiProyectoBlazor/README.md

+# MiProyectoBlazor
-Website built with Blazor technologies, BootstrapMade template, C#.NET and SQL Server
+This project was developed using Blazor, BootstrapMade template, C#.NET and SQL Server technologies